Table of Contents

 4. Overvaluing Property

-Overvaluing property can happen for a number of reasons.
+Overvaluing property can happen for some reasons.
 You may have bought your house when the market was at its peak and want to recoup that money.
 Plus, you want to get back money from the hundred thousand dollar kitchen you added before the market crashed.
 When you price your property, you can’t price it at what you want for the property because this is what usually leads to overvaluing.
 You need to price it at what the market will bear.
 This is where having a real estate agent is especially important to prevent you from overvaluing your property.

 Don’t leave your home sitting on the market for months; avoiding these four mistakes can make all the difference when it comes to selling your home.